We found 5 providers matching flap reconstruction and who accept Humana Platinum 500/HMO Premier near Saint Paul, MN.

-Dr. Martin Lacey practices plastic surgery in Saint Paul, MN, Burnsville, MN, and Maple Grove, MN.
-His areas of expertise include the following: cleft lip and palate, eyelid surgery, and thigh lift.
-Dr. Lacey's average patient rating is 4.5 stars out of 5.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Lacey accepts.
-He is a graduate of the University of Alberta Faculty of Medicine and Dentistry.
-His medical residency was performed at a hospital affiliated with The University of Western Ontario and a hospital affiliated with Dalhousie University.
+Dr. Martin Lacey is a specialist in plastic surgery.
+Patient ratings for Dr. Lacey average 4.5 stars out of 5.
+His clinical interests include cleft lip and palate, eyelid surgery, and thigh lift.
+He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+His education and training includes medical school at the University of Alberta Faculty of Medicine and Dentistry and residency at a hospital affiliated with The University of Western Ontario and a hospital affiliated with Dalhousie University.
 Dr. Lacey has received the distinction of Mpls.St.Paul Magazine Top Doctors.
 He is affiliated with HealthPartners Specialty Center, the University of Minnesota Health (M Health), and Regions Hospital.

 Relevant Interests: , TRAM flap breast reconstruction